 One solution to this issue is the dynamic IP address, this essentially means issuing IP addresses on a rotation.
 When an IP address is not in use it is essentially re-commissioned and assigned to a device which is using the internet.
 This means that dynamic IP addresses assign the next available IP address rather than you keep the same one.

-The opposite of this is the static IP address (you can request this with most broadband packages) which means it never changes, these are generally available to businesses but if you are willing to pay then you can get on for domestic use as well.
+The opposite of this is the static IP address .You can request this with most broadband deals which means it never changes.
+These are generally available to businesses, but if you are willing to pay then you can get one for domestic use as well.

 Another solution is the subnet which is a network within a network.
 Essentially this divides connections, so IP addresses can be recycled.
 An example would be one with several internet devices, rather than allocating each device it gives them all one IP address.
 The IP address is then given to the router which establishes its own network and dishes out IP addresses to all receiving devices.